DamianAngelidis/final-project/README.md

   - If we were working on something
 - Group-Only Standup: Take place right before lunch
 - At the end of the day we would do a group talk about what we thought went well and what didn't

+### Group Conflict Plan

+1. Talk to the individual away from the group and try to talk it out
+2. Talk with the whole group, bring up issues that group can work through together
+3. Go to Lena and have her be an unbiased ear